 Kevin Na survives mistakes to win in Las Vegas

-Kevin Na lost a three-shot lead on the back nine, saved his chances with a clutch par putt on the 17th hole and won the Shriners Hospitals for Children Open in a playoff Sunday when Patrick Cantlay three-putted the second extra hole.

-It was a wild finish at the TPC Summerlin made possible mainly by Na's mistakes.
+Kevin Na finally won a sudden-death playoff on the PGA Tour when he least expected it.

+Staked to a three-shot lead to start the back nine at the TPC Summerlin, Na never imagined it would come down to that.

-Leading by three shots going to the back nine, he made triple bogey on the 10th hole without finding a hazard.
-Then, he hit into the water on the par-5 16th and lost the lead for the first time all day with a bogey.
+But he made triple bogey without hitting into a hazard on No. 10.
+He went at the flag and found the water on the par-5 16th for a bogey to lose the lead for the first time all day.

-But he delivered a 25-foot par putt on the 17th hole to tie for the lead after Cantlay went into the water, and he matched Cantlay's birdie putt on the 18th on the first extra hole.
+Right when he looked to be out of chances, Na saved himself with a 25-foot par putt on the 17th, a 10-foot birdie to extend the playoff, and he won the Shriners Hospitals for Children Open when Patrick Cantlay made the worst mistake — the last one.

-A day of mistakes ended with the worst one — a three-putt from Cantlay from 45 feet, the second one from just inside 6 feet.

-He two-putted the par-5 16th from 40 feet for a one-shot lead after Na hit into the water and made bogey.
-But on the next hole, Cantlay came up short and just enough left that the ball rolled back into the water.

-He got up-and-down for bogey and looked as if he would keep his lead when Na went into a bunker and had such a perilous shot that he chose to play away from the flag to keep it out of the water.
-But he made the 25-footer for par.
+"I'm a fighter," Na said.
+"The putt on 17, I was doing everything I could to make that putt."

+Na won for the third time in the last 15 months, and third in as many seasons on the PGA Tour.
+He joined Jim Furyk as the only multiple winners in Las Vegas.

-On the closing hole, Cantlay hit the longest drive of the final round — 345 yards — and had only 113 yards left.
+Even after his bogey on the 17th, Cantlay was poised to win in regulation when he hit the longest drive of the final round — 345 yards — and had only 113 yards left.
 But he could get no closer than 25 feet, and his putt hung on the right edge of the putt.

 Cantlay, trying to win for the third time when facing a deficit of at least three shots, closed with a 68.